The Best Beach Camping in the U.S.

-And the best part about all of these places is that not only can you enjoy s’mores by the fire at night, you can also soak in the summer sun by day.
-All of the campgrounds listed below allow people to get close to the water or even camp right by the surf.
-Some even have grounds that allow RVs and campers.
+And the best part about all of these places is that you can enjoy s’mores by the fire at night and soak in the sun and surf by day.
+All of the campgrounds listed below allow people to get close to the water or even camp right by the surf, and some even have grounds that allow RVs and campers.

 1. Nāpali Coast State Wilderness Park: Kauai, Hawaii

-This state park has two major campgrounds: Hanakoa Campground and Miloli’i Campground.
-Visitors can get excellent beach camping in at Miloli’i, which is only accessible by boat and requires a rate of $20 per person per night.
-Visitors must also acquire a camping permit, which can be applied for online.
+This state park has two major campgrounds: the Hanakoa and Miloli’i campgrounds.
+Visitors can enjoy excellent beach camping at Miloli’i (which is only accessible by boat), with rates starting at $25 per night.
+Visitors can apply for camping permits online.
+This campground is currently closed due to the coronavirus pandemic.

 2. Wai’anapanapa State Park: Maui, Hawaii

 Black sand beaches, tide pools, freshwater caves, and a natural stone arch are enough to attract any tourist.
 Not only is this state park breathtakingly beautiful, it also has some of the best beach camping around.
-Visitors must acquire a permit and make a reservation, with rates between $12 and $18 per night.
-You can also rent a camper van for $18 per night (for non-residents), and cabins are available for $90 per cabin per night.
-To make a reservation, visit the park's website..
+Visitors must acquire a permit and make a reservation, with rates between $20 and $30 per night, and cabins are available for an additional fee.
+To make a reservation, visit the park's website.

 3. Homer Spit Campground: Homer, Alaska

 You can’t find more picturesque views of mountains and ocean than in Homer.
-Located along Kachemak Bay, this campground is large enough for over 100 RVs and at least 25 tents.
+Located along Kachemak Bay, this campground is large enough to fit over 100 RVs and at least 25 tents.
 Even though it’s Alaska, you won’t be roughing it either.
 The campground is very close to restaurants, shops, and bars as well.
 Beachfront campsite rates begin at $35, but there are far more sites to explore if you don’t want to be right on the water.
-More information on making a reservation can be found on the Homer Spit Campground website.
+More information can be found on the Homer Spit Campground website.

 4. Wright's Beach, Sonoma Coast State Park: Sonoma County, California

-There are tons of Instagram-worthy sites along this coastal beach park, located on Highway 1.
+There are tons of Instagram-worthy sites along this coastal beach park located on Highway 1.
 Wright’s Beach hosts 27 campsites and even allows dogs as long as they stay on leash.
-Rates can range between $35 and $45 per night.
-Reservations can be made 48 hours to seven months in advance.
+Rates start at $35 per night, and reservations can be made 48 hours to six months in advance.
 More information can be found on the California Department of Parks and Recreation website.

 5. Kalaloch Campground, Olympic National Park: Washington

-By far the most popular beach campground in Washington state, it's easy to see why.
+This is by far the most popular beach campground in Washington state, and it's easy to see why once you visit.
 The rocky terrain is certainly different from your typical beach experience, and it’s home to several types of wildlife including gulls, whales, and even bald eagles.
-Rates can vary between $14 and $30 per night.
+Rates can vary between $24 and $48 per night.
 More information on making a reservation can be found on the National Park Service website.

-21 islands make up the Apostle Islands in Wisconsin, and camping is available on 19 of them.
-16 of the islands also have backcountry camping options for people who don’t mind fending for themselves, or perhaps just want a more secluded experience.
-Camping fees begin at $10 per night, plus an additional $15 individual fee.
+21 islands make up Wisconsin's Apostle Islands, and camping is available on 18 of them.
+16 of the islands also have backcountry camping options for people who don’t mind fending for themselves or just want a more secluded experience.
+Individual campsites are $15 per night, and reservations can be made up to 30 days in advance.
 More information can be found on the National Park Service website.
 Overnight camping on the lakeshore is currently suspended — check the website for updates.